 The considerable disruption of the COVID-19 pandemic has challenged this school, as all others, to continue to provide everything from the most basic support for students (food, free school meals, stationery, uniform, technology - iPads, laptops, WIFI connections - and links to government heating grants etc) to looking at ways to consolidate learning in the face of months of lost time.
+High levels of absence in both students and staff have led to constant readjustments to the recovery element of the School Development Plan.
+These adjustments reflect the time 'lost to learning' and challenges to wellbeing in the school community in the current academic year 2021-22.

 The Academy Trust will continue to strive to improve the levels of achievement of its students in all years to make sure that they achieve positive outcomes that reflect their KS2 starting point.
-The Trust is proud of its record of no NEETs and will continue to ensure its students find employment or a place in higher education once they leave.
-A success story has been the schools ten-year commitment to iPad technology for learning which has allowed students a seamless transition to the remote environment.
-The school will continue and develop the successful 1to1 scheme with a view to producing a blended approach to teaching that includes both remote learning and the physical on-site teaching.
+The Trust is proud of its record of 'no NEETs' (no pupils not in education, employment or training) and will continue to ensure its students find employment or a place in higher education once they leave.
+A success story has been the school's ten-year commitment to iPad technology for learning, which has allowed students a seamless transition to the remote environment.
+The school will continue a blended approach to teaching that includes both remote learning and the physical on-site teaching to ensure, where possible, the impact of the pandemic on students' learning is minimised.

-The Academy Trust intends to continue to seek any available grant monies to improve a number of deteriorating areas within the Academy commensurate with the age of the original 1970's building.
-Further, the Academy Trust will endeavour to ensure that student numbers remain as high as possible (although recognising that usual transition and marketing activities have been compromised by COVID-19) and will strive to secure additional capital funding to increase capacity.
+The Academy Trust intends to continue to seek any available grant monies to improve a number of deteriorating areas within the Academy commensurate with the age of the original 1970s building.
+Further, the Academy Trust will endeavour to ensure that student numbers remain as high as possible (although recognising that usual transition and marketing activities have been compromised by COVID-19 and rising bus costs affecting Leeds recruitment) and will strive to secure additional capital funding to stabilise capacity.